-A few individuals have been identified by Alastair and Dileas Nisbet, Patrick Sapallo (and friends) or me, but we need help from others to identify most people.
-Please use the form on the last webpage “You and Me: Should We Connect?” if you recognize anyone.
-Each picture is currently being given a unique identifier number such as “PICT0129” which you can see when passing your cursor over the picture.
-Include this identifier when emailing about the individual(s).
+Some individuals have been identified by Alastair and Dileas Nisbet, Patrick Sapallo, other friends, or me, but we need assistance in identifying many people and places.
+Please use the form on the last webpage “You and Me: Should We Connect?” if you can help.
+Pictures not well identified have been given a unique number such as “PICT0129.”
+Please include this identifier when emailing about the individual(s) or place.

 The row immediately below must have been among the first taken as Janette was born in 1945, Dileas in 1948 and Alastair in 1952.
 Since Alex and Marjorie arrived in Chit’ in 1950, probably these were all taken between 1954 and 1958.
 This first row was taken near their home with the far right photo taken in Dr. Worsfold’s garden with the family’s dog, Caesar.
 The next few rows were taken at or on the Zambezi River, which was within walking distance from their home.

 Chit’ was on a bend of the Zambezi River that was very sandy.
 The Nisbets relaxing at the river.

 Nisbet family with friends and associates in the 1950s.

 The Nisbets and their family’s barge (flatboat) on the river.
 Dileas says that the family took a six week holiday up the Zambezi on the barge; in the middle picture from left to right are: Eddie Catali, Charlie, Dileas, Alastair, Janette and Marjorie (far right); and in the picture on the right is: Alastair, Marjorie, Janette and Charlie.

 Off to Sakeji School.
 Traveling to Sakeji School (for missionary children) in Mwinilunga District near the Angolan and Congo borders involved a long journey on very difficult, dirt, roads: probably over 500 km. away.
 (See later photos of Sakeji School children at play.)